 17. Countries will work together as partners to achieve the Global Goals and make the world a better place for everyone

-The theme this year is ‘For People and Planet’.
+The theme this year is ‘A Better World’.

 Yes!
 The lesson plans on the Awards website have been written to provide pupils with learning opportunities directly related to the primary curriculum, including:

-• Curriculum Areas Republic of Ireland: Language, Social, Personal & Health Education, Arts Education, Social, Environmental & Scientific Education, Religious/Ethical Education, (integrated Literacy & Numeracy strategies)
+• Curriculum Areas Republic of Ireland: Languages, Social, Personal & Health Education, Arts Education, Social, Environmental & Scientific Education, Religious/Ethical Education, Literacy & Numeracy.

 • Areas of Learning Northern Ireland: Language & Literacy, Mathematics & Numeracy, Personal Development & Mutual Understanding, The Arts, The World Around Us, Religious Education.